pvdz/zeparser3/README.md

 ## ES modules

-Note that the files use `import` and `export` declarations and `import()`, which requires node 10+ or a cutting edge browsers.
+Note that the files use `import` and `export` declarations and `import()`, which requires node 10+ or a cutting edge browser.

-At the time of writing node requires an experimental flag (rendering shebang useless).
+At the time of writing node requires the experimental `--experimental-modules` flag (rendering the hashbang useless).

 It's a burden in some ways and nice in others.
 A prod build would not have any modules.